-The Lakers’ victory over the Warriors is up slightly in preliminary numbers compared to last year’s Christmas Day NBA game on ABC, which was a clash between the Houston Rockets and the Oklahoma City Thunder.
-This year’s game (which was broadcast on both ABC and ESPN) is up 5 percent in the key demo (1.9 rating vs. 1.8 rating) and 7 percent in overall eyeballs (5.872 million total viewers vs. 5.463 million total viewers).
+The Lakers' victory over the Warriors is up in preliminary numbers compared to last year's Christmas Day NBA game on ABC, which was a clash between the Houston Rockets and the Oklahoma City Thunder.
+This year's game (which was broadcast on both ABC and ESPN) put up a 2.1 rating and 6.391 million total viewers in preliminary numbers versus last year's game, which had a 1.8 and 5.463 million.

 ABC was first in ratings with a 1.9 rating/8 share in the advertiser-coveted 18-49 demographic and in total viewers with an average of 5.9 million, according to preliminary numbers.
-The Lakers-Warriors game filled primetime.
+The Lakers-Warriors game filled primetime until a sitcom rerun aired at 10:30 p.m.

 NBC was second in ratings with a 0.8/4 and third in viewers with 3.1 million.
 At 8 p.m., the animated classic "Dr. Seuss' How the Grinch Stole Christmas" had a 0.7/3 and 3 million viewers.
 From 8:30-11, the 2000 live-action film "How the Grinch Stole Christmas" posted a 0.9 and 3.2 million viewers.